EvoTest: Evolutionary Test-Time Learning for Self-Improving Agentic Systems: Related Work

 \section{Related Work}

 \vpara{From Static Agents to Test-Time Learning.} The majority of current AI agents, while capable, operate with static configurations that are manually designed and fixed after deployment~\citep{wang2024survey,xi2025rise,he2025evaluating,chen2025can,chen2025mlr,he2025unigraph,he2025unigraph2,chen2025robustness}.
 This limits their ability to adapt to novel situations, a key challenge motivating the development of ``self-improving AI agents"~\citep{gao2025survey,fang2025comprehensive,gao2025flowreasoner,sui2025meta,sui2024fidelis,liu2025efficient}.
 A prominent line of work enables agents to learn from past mistakes without updating weights.
 Reflexion~\citep{shinn2023reflexion}, a key baseline for our work, allows an agent to verbally reflect on trajectory failures and append these reflections to its prompt for subsequent episodes.
 Other approaches focus on enhancing agent memory.
 For instance, MemGPT~\citep{packer2023memgpt} provides agents with a structured memory system to manage long contexts.
 Beyond reflection/memory, Uncertainty of Thoughts~\citep{hu2024uncertainty} adds test-time \textit{uncertainty-aware planning}, deciding when to ask, verify, or revise without weight updates.
 While MemoryBank~\citep{zhong2024memorybank} uses hierarchical summarization to retain information over long interactions.
-While powerful, these methods typically adapt a single component of the agentic system—either by adding reflective text to a fixed prompt or by populating a memory store.
-The core strategy, including the guiding policy, hyperparameters, and the rules for memory access, remains static.